Romantic Road of Austria

 Several bathing lakes along the road that winds through Salzkammergut radiate a unique romantic atmosphere.
 Lake Traunsee is popular for wedding celebrations, especially at Seeschloss Ort Castle, located on an idyllic island and hosting weddings that only be found in fairytales.
 The Salzkammergut, known as the Austrian Lake District, is in fact said to be one of the most beautiful areas in Austria, with breathtaking mountain scenery and deep blue lakes.
 The charming village of Hallstatt located on Lake Hallstatt is even a member of the UNESCO World Heritage Sites.

 Apart from picturesque scenery, the Romantic Road passes numerous cultural highlights.
 The mark of the Romans can be found here as they built camps that gave the names to today’s cities of Wels and Enns.
 At some important and significant places in the area, the Augustinians and Benedictines founded impressive monasteries to demonstrate their power.
 The monasteries St. Florian, Kremsmünster and Stift Göttweig can be visited and are remaining evidence of these earlier times.
 Once it reaches the Danube, the road gets to one of Europe’s most beautiful river valleys – the Wachau.
-Here, at the so-called Schlögener Schlinge, the river takes an almost 360° turn and mystic ruins and castles which are dotted along the valley provide the romantic atmosphere.
+Following the river to the so-called Schlögener Schlinge, it takes an almost 360° turn, with mystic castles and ruins providing the romantic atmosphere along the way.

 The final stop on your tour along Austria’s Romantic Road, which should take you about 8 days in total, is Vienna.
 The capital of Austria is bubbling with temptations.
 It begins with sweet treats at Demel and ends with an unbelievably charming walk around the gardens of Schönbrunn Palace, the residence of former emperors.
 By the end of your trip you will understand the saying from the Habsburg era: “Others may wage war, you lucky Austria get married!”